 Bleeding Between Periods: What it Means

-But while it’s not considered normal, it also isn’t that unusual, and it doesn’t always indicate the possibility of a more dangerous condition.
+Although they aren’t necessarily normal, bleeding between periods also isn’t uncommon and doesn’t always indicate the existence of a more dangerous condition.

-That’s why it’s important that all women be well informed about this issue and its possible causes, before they jump to any extreme conclusions.
+In this sense, it’s important that all women inform themselves about this issue and its possible causes before jumping to any extreme conclusions.

-A normal menstrual cycle usually varies between 21 to 35 days in length, with an average of 28 days.
-The normal menstrual flow lasts for two to seven days, resulting in a total blood loss of 30 to 80 ml.
+A normal menstrual cycle usually lasts between 21 to 35 days, with an average of 28 days.
+Normal menstrual flow lasts for two to seven days, resulting in a total blood loss of 30 to 80 ml.

-Abnormal bleeding occurs when there is minor blood flow between the last day of the menstrual cycle and prior to the start of your next period.
+Abnormal bleeding occurs when there’s a minor blood flow between the last day of the menstrual cycle and prior to the start of your next period.

-It is though that nearly all women will experience at least one episode of this “breakthrough bleeding” or spotting during their reproductive lives, but in most cases it’s not a cause for concern.
+It’s believed that nearly all women may experience at least one episode during their reproductive lives.
+But in most cases, it’s not a cause for concern.

-In spite of this, health experts and gynecologists recommend talking with your doctor if you experience this symptom, because it could indicate a more serious problem like cancer or another precancerous disorder.
+In spite of this, health experts and gynecologists recommend talking to your doctor if you experience this symptom.
+This way, they can rule out that the bleeding is caused by a more serious problem, such as cancer or another precancerous disorder.

 This surge of estrogen could cause the onset of breakthrough bleeding in between your periods, particularly if you notice it usually occurs between days 13 and 16 of your menstrual cycle.

-Usually in these cases the color of blood will vary from pink to brown, and sometimes be accompanied by white cervical mucus and cramping sensations in the lower abdomen.
+Usually, in these cases, the color of the flow can vary from pink to brown.
+Sometimes, it’s accompanied by white cervical mucus and abdominal cramps.

-Physical and mental stress can also have a direct relationship with the onset of unexplained breakthrough bleeding.
+Physical and mental stress can also have a direct relationship with the onset of unusual vaginal bleeding.

-Times of tension and stress cause triggers in the brain that can alter your normal menstrual cycle, leading to a brownish discharge in the days before or after your regular period.
+A stressful situation can trigger a brain response that can alter your menstrual cycle, leading to a brownish discharge in the days before or after your regular period.

-During the first few weeks of pregnancy, unexplained bleeding can occur when the embryo implants in the uterus.
-But it’s important to see your doctor, because this bleeding could also signal a miscarriage.
+During the first few weeks of pregnancy, unexplained minor bleeding can occur.
+Many times, it’s caused by embryo implantation in the uterus.
+Nevertheless, it’s important to see your doctor because this bleeding could also be a symptom of miscarriage.

-When should breakthrough bleeding be considered an emergency?
+When should bleeding between periods be treated immediately?

-If your bleeding between periods is as heavy or heavier than your normal period, or has an intense red, black, or brown color and is accompanied by other symptoms like sweating, dizziness, arrhythmia, or abdominal pain, seek immediate medical attention.
+If the bleeding between periods is as heavy or heavier than your normal period and has an intense red, black, or brown color, you should go to the emergency room.
+If you also have other symptoms such as sweating, dizziness, arrhythmia, or abdominal pain, seek immediate medical attention.

-The cessation of a woman’s menstrual periods is the signal that she has reached menopause.
-But after a period of time without experiencing a regular blood flow, some women may notice spotting or the presence of even larger quantities of blood, which could be a warning sign.
+The cessation of a woman’s menstrual periods is the signal that she’s reached menopause.
+However, after a period of time without periods, some women may notice spotting or even larger quantities of blood.

-This type of unusual bleeding could be caused by a fibroid or polyp, but in most cases it’s an early symptom of a precancerous lesion or cancer itself.
+This type of unusual bleeding may be due to a uterine fibroid or polyp.
+In many cases, it’s a warning sign of a precancerous lesion or cancer.

 One of the most common tests for gynecological abnormalities is the Pap smear.
-Results are used to judge whether the bleeding is coming from the uterus, and if there are cancerous cells present in the cervix.
+The results allow specialists to know if the bleeding is coming from the uterus and if there are cancerous cells in the cervix.

-An ultrasound is a highly sensitive diagnostic test that can detect potential changes in the uterus and ovaries.
+An ultrasound is another test that can detect potential changes in the uterus and ovaries.